zonemaster/zonemaster/docs/survey/zonemaster-features-2015.md

      * Comments
   * Loading history of previous tests (Reviewing results of previous tests without running a new test)
      * Yes
      * Not needed
      * No idea
+     * Comments
+  * A "Twitter-Bot" type plugin that will answer tweets sent to the
+     @Zonemaster.net account with results of a Zonemaster test and a link to the detailed results on zonemaster.net
+     * Yes
+     * Not needed
+     * No idea